 Travel with another digital nomad

-One of the best ways to stay productive while travelling is to travel with other digital nomads.
+One of the best ways to stay productive while traveling is to travel with other digital nomads.
 It is a great motivation to be around other people who need to get work done as well, and who understand that this is not just a vacation.
 And at the same time, you can also remind each other to make the most out of your free time.
-Furthermore, you can share skills and ideas, support each other and enjoy all the advantages that you would normally only find in a co-working space.
+Furthermore, you can share skills and ideas, support each other and enjoy all the advantages that you would normally only find in a coworking space.

 You’ll be surprised how much work you can get done when you focus on getting the most important things out-of-the-way early in the morning.
 If you develop a good early morning routine of, say, productive work for 3-4 hours and a bit more in the evening, you will still have loads of time for activities in the afternoons.